ITDependsQ42022/Hey-Blue/README.md

 <a name="characteristics_mapping"></a>
 ## Our perspective of mapping characteristics to Software system Contexts
 Using the template by Mark Richards that is available in [Architectural Characteristics Worksheet](https://www.developertoarchitect.com/downloads/architecture-styles-worksheet.pdf) we have identified how the characters can be mapped to our software system Contexts and here is the representation.
-(0 to 4 stars)
+(0 to 4 stars being the most)

 ![image](https://user-images.githubusercontent.com/17231761/204808194-c35a8947-868f-4b23-ac82-6f93a84b7b10.png)